Peptide Fox

 1. All GLP-1 drugs improve lipids, with triglycerides responding most dramatically (15-45% depending on drug).

 1. The difference is glucagon.
-Semaglutide and tirzepatide improve lipids primarily through weight loss.
-Retatrutide directly commands the liver to burn fat — an active signal, not a passive consequence.
+Semaglutide and tirzepatide improve lipids primarily through weight loss and insulin improvement.
+Retatrutide adds a liver-facing signal that shifts fat handling directly.

-1. For liver fat specifically, retatrutide's 86% reduction is qualitatively different from tirzepatide's 47% or semaglutide's 30%.
+1. For liver fat specifically, retatrutide's 86% MASLD-substudy reduction is qualitatively different from the semaglutide and tirzepatide imaging signals.
 If fatty liver or severe hypertriglyceridemia is the concern, this distinction matters.

 FAQ